AY2324S2-CS2103T-W08-4/tp/docs/UserGuide.md

 - Failure:
   - `Project <PROJECT_NAME> not found: Please make sure the project exists.`
   - `Task <TASK_NAME> already exists in <PROJECT_NAME>.`
+  - `Please enter the task and project fields.`
+  - `Names should be alphanumerical and not empty.`

 ![AddTaskCommandResult](images/AddTaskCommandResult.png)